 - Offer respite care or give them the gift of occasional free babysitting.
 Parents of kids with special-needs can struggle to find time for just the two of them.
 The church can help by offering respite care nights or even free babysitting nights (or weekend afternoons) at the family's home.
 Even having help so both parents can attend an event for the typical child in the family that the child with disabilities isn't comfortable attending would be helpful.
 Lee and I very rarely get to sit together to see David play basketball or perform in his plays.

 - Host a support group.
 We hear from churches across the country who offer support groups because many use the Bible study we wrote for special-needs parents.
 But it can be as simple as opening up two rooms in your church (one for the adults and one for the kids) so they can spend time with people who really understand their lives.
 If there's an organization in your area already doing support groups, you can offer your space to them for free.
 And hopefully as the parents and kids feel comfortable in your building, they will want to check it out on a Sunday morning.
-Our friend Lorna Bradley did an interview with us about this opportunity—watch it here.

 - Create a church culture where it's ok not to be ok.
 Special-needs parents can feel like the only ones on the path they are walking.
 At our church, no other nine year old is still wearing diapers like our son.
 So many days are hard and that includes Sunday mornings.
 When we greet each other on tough mornings, I don't want to say, "Fine, everything is fine."
 Creating an honest and supportive atmosphere starts with the leadership and spreads to everyone.
 (And it doesn't just benefit the parents of kids with disabilities.)